NeelayS/supr_convertor/README.md

 ## Acknowledgment

 The code in this repository takes (heavy) inspiration from the [SMPL-X repository](https://github.com/vchoutas/smplx), developed by [Vasileios Choutas](https://ps.is.mpg.de/person/vchoutas).
 It also relies on the [SUPR repository](https://github.com/ahmedosman/SUPR), developed by [Ahmed Osman](https://ps.is.mpg.de/person/aosman).
 The author would also like to thank team members Ahmed Osman, Anastasios Yiannakidis, Giorgio Becherini, Jinlong Yang, Peter Kulits, and Vasileios Choutas for their insights and helpful discussions.
+The animation in this README showing an example conversion result was created by [Anastasios Yiannakidis](https://ps.is.mpg.de/person/ayiannakidis).

 ## Contact